 Alaska Airlines Visa® Credit Card is a great card for earning miles toward award flights to Cuba and other destinations.
 It comes with a 30,000-mile sign-up bonus and earns three miles for every dollar spent with Alaska.
 You’ll also get one mile per dollar on all other purchases and a free checked bag for yourself and up to six companions.

 Perhaps the best feature of the card is its annual companion fare.
 For just $121, you can take someone with you on a round-trip flight.
 While you can’t use it in conjunction with an award flight, it might be a good option if you’re vacationing with someone else and you don’t have quite enough miles to get to Cuba.
 The card has a $75 annual fee that is not waived the first year.Alaska is transfer partners with one rewards program, Starwood Preferred Guest.
 That means you can earn SPG points and convert them to Alaska miles at a 1:1 ratio.

-The Starwood Preferred Guest® Credit Card from American Express has a 0-point sign-up bonus.
-One of the best features of the SPG program is that you’ll get 5,000 bonus miles every time you transfer 20,000 points to an airline.
-So that 25,000-point bonus is actually worth 30,000 Alaska miles.
+The Starwood Preferred Guest® Credit Card from American Express comes with a sign-up bonus of 75,000 Starpoints after spending $3,000 in the first 3 months.
+An additional feature of the SPG program is that you’ll get 5,000 bonus miles every time you transfer 20,000 points to an airline.

 And if Alaska Airlines doesn’t work out for you, you can also transfer SPG points to over 30 other airline partners.
 The card’s $95 annual fee is waived for the first year.